guilhermebkel/gbkel-about/experiences/index.md

 In March of 2021, after a company merge, I started working at Bume as a Tech Lead.

-At this new position, I helped them and learned about `Kubernetes, Rancher, EKS, Puppeteer, Microservices, Socket, Software Scaling, Redis, Queues, Messaging System, Chatbot, Mass Messages, Kibana, Logging, Open Source, Tech Articles, React Componentization, React Global State Management, React Atomic State Update, Pair Programming`.
+At this new position, I helped them and learned about `Kubernetes, Rancher, AWS EKS, Puppeteer, Microservices, Socket, Software Scaling, Redis, Queues, Messaging System, Chatbot, Mass Messages, Kibana, Logging, Open Source, Tech Articles, React Componentization, React Global State Management, React Atomic State Update, Pair Programming`.

 On top of that, it is important to know that I've `helped creating an attendance platform integrated with social medias, reviewing code, architecturing softwares, contributing with feedback about other developers, creating a microservice distributed system of high disponibility/scalability/availability integrated with whatsapp platform, architecturing an end to end chat bot application, creating a system log for microservice, creating a cluster manager service for slave microservices with socket, sharing knowledge by writing article, creating a global state management on react with atomic update/re-render for a chat messaging application, managing developer service credentials on aws, helping other developers to improve themselves`.